-Employee feedback provides a number of first hand information about how the training could be improved.
-But tracking user sentiment on a longer term can be even more important.
+Employee feedback provides a number of first-hand information about how the training could be improved.
+But tracking user sentiment on a longer-term can be even more important.
 This is because data can demonstrate the improvement or satisfaction level with each iteration of the training.

 The amount and severity of incidents

 The final goal of compliance training is to minimize the risk of incidents.
-We all agree that a correlation between compliance training and the amount of incidents exists.
+We all agree that a correlation between compliance training and the number of incidents exists.
 Unfortunately, it is not so easy to prove – especially on a short term basis.
 However, if you decide to measure a number of training variables and keep a track-record of incidents, the relation between these two should be visible through time.